 If you don’t want to buy a lot of groceries, at least bring snacks to avoid paying for the expensive treats at Disney.
 Plus, stopping for food puts you in yet another line and prevents you from enjoying all of the activities you want to do in the park.

 The most important thing to bring on a Disney vacation is a pair of good, broken-in walking shoes!
-From waiting in line to walking across the park to make a dinner reservation, you will be on your feet a lot.
+From waiting in line to walking across the park to get to a dinner reservation, you will be on your feet a lot.